rakhimichi-is-cooking/rakhimichi-is-cooking/README.md

 ## 👨‍💻 About me

 🎓 **ITBBA Student @ Haaga-Helia University of Applied Sciences (2025–2027)**
-💻 **Focused on iOS development, full-stack fundamentals, data and real side projects**
+💻 **Focused on software engeneering, full-stack fundamentals, data and real side projects**
 🧭 Switching careers from logistics & operations → software engineering

 I enjoy building things from scratch, understanding how systems work end-to-end, and turning ideas into working apps.